lf-edge/ekuiper/docs/en_US/rules/sources/mqtt.md

 The `DATASOURCE` here will be used as mqtt subscription topics, and subscription  `Qos` defined in config section.
 So stream `demo` will subscribe to topic `test/` with Qos 0 and stream `demo2` will subscribe to topic `test2/` with Qos 0 in this example.
 But if  `DATASOURCE` is same and `qos` not, will only subscribe one time when the first rule starts.

+## Migration Guide

+Since 1.5.0, eKuiper changes the mqtt source broker configuration from `servers` to `server` and users can only configure a mqtt broker address instead of address array.
+Users who are using mqtt broker as stream source in previous release and want to migrate to 1.5.0 release or later, need make sure the ``etc/mqtt_source.yaml`` file ``server`` 's configuration is right.
+Users who are using environment variable to configure the mqtt source address need change their ENV successfully, for example, their broker address is ``tcp://broker.emqx.io:1883``.
+They need change the ENV from
+``MQTT_SOURCE__DEFAULT__SERVERS=[tcp://broker.emqx.io:1883]`` to ``MQTT_SOURCE__DEFAULT__SERVER="tcp://broker.emqx.io:1883"``